 The structured exception-handling capabilities provided by the Tru64 UNIX C compiler allow you to deal with the possibility that a certain exception condition may occur in a certain code sequence.
+These capabilities are always enabled (the cc command's -ms option is not required).
 The syntax establishing a structured exception handler is as follows:

 '''

 try {

 try-body

 }

 except ( exception-filter) {

 exception-handler

+}

 '''